-ACTIVITIES
+INTENDED OUTPUT TARGETS INDICATIVE RESULTS

-up life cycle of the
+OUTPUTS FOR YEARS ACTIVITIES KESULIS

-1.7 # Or twinning arrangements set up 1.8 Policy research unit within existing government system set up 1.9 # of nationally authored research reports 1.10 # of policy briefs 1.11 # of newsletters issued 1.12 # of manuals and other capacity building tools 1.13 # of government officials trained 1.13 # of government One conference held, along with experience sharing workshops on specific issues Design of pilot delivery of micro- insurance, training of intermediaries; awareness raising of clients Innovations Challenge Fund designed, criteria and rules of business approved by GoB and call for proposals of piloting activities published M&amp;E and QA scheme for local delivery established Parliament and civil society are engaged with the Social Protection strategy and its implementation TARGETS YEAR 2 Permanent institutional arrangement operational and supporting core ministries Linkages maintained to national planning Expand database to include non- governmental SP programmes Build a micro- simulation prototype for ex ante policy analysis and research to inform policy makers on the design of social protection initiatives Apply micro- simulation model to core SP programmes Apply micro- simulation model to all SP government programmes Actively employ micro-simulation model for prospective social protection programmes Design national impact assessment strategy for ex post policy analysis Offer guidance on programme and systems design drawing from best practices internationally Synthesis of key lessons learned to support more effective policy analysis Publication of key lessons briefings Success of M&E is entirely dependent on a robust Single Registry MIS capable of capturing the entire host of data to feed the M&E process, the Grievance Redress System, the G2P transactions, and other macro level data as all the systems are inter- related and contribute to each others' success.
+practitioners set up 1.7 # of twinning arrangements set up 1.8 Policy research unit within existing government system set up 1.9 # of nationally authored research reports 1.10 # of policy briefs 1.11 # of newsletters issued 1.12 # of manuals and other capacity building tools 1.13 # of government officials trained - Training plan for the life cycle of the project developed - One conference held, along with experience sharing workshops on specific issues - Design of pilot delivery of microinsurance, training of intermediaries; awareness raising of clients - Innovations Challenge Fund designed, criteria and rules of business approved by GoB and call for proposals of piloting activities published - M&E and QA scheme for local delivery established - Parliament and civil society are engaged with the Social Protection strategy and its implementation TARGETS YEAR 2 - Permanent institutional arrangement operational and supporting core ministries - Linkages maintained to national planning processes, including social protection section of good quality in 7th 5-year plan Expand database to include non-governmental SP programmes Build a microsimulation prototype for ex ante policy analysis and research to inform policy makers on the design of social protection initiatives Apply microsimulation model to core SP programmes Apply microsimulation model to all SP government programmes Actively employ micro-simulation model for prospective social protection programmes Design national impact assessment strategy for ex post policy analysis Offer guidance on programme and systems design drawing from best practices internationally Synthesis of key lessons learned to support more effective policy analysis Publication of key lessons briefings Commission core impact assessments Success of M&E is entirely dependent on a robust Single Registry MIS capable of capturing the entire host of data to feed the M&E process, the Grievance Redress System, the G2P transactions, and other macro level data as all the systems are interrelated and contribute to each others' success.
 42 study tours for the top level officials from the Cabinet Division, the GED, the CMC and the implementing Ministries in India, Thailand, Kenya, Indonesia and Turkey. (results not evident in the absence of proper outcome reporting & tracer study) Consultations on NSSSB implementation strategy held with the stake holders including 121 parliamentarians, the civil society.
 Meetings held at the UN Theme Group for Social Protection to review the draft NSSS.
-The high level Political Economy Analysis (PEA) research was consulted with a broad range of stakeholders to ensure their engagement, support and inputs in finalizing the NSSSB document and ensuring their ownership of the NSSSB
+The high level Political Economy Analysis (PEA) research was consulted with a broad range of stakeholders to ensure their engagement, support and inputs in finalizing the NSSSB document and ensuring their ownership of the NSSSB initiative.